Hypothesis Testing For Network Data in Functional Neuroimaging: Discussion

 In our work here (specifically, as described in Section~\ref{sec:char.nets}) we show that the `space' of networks -- \emph{without any structural constraints} -- behaves `nicely' from the mathematical perspective, and therefore we are able to develop a corresponding probability theory and statistical methods for one- and two-sample assessment of network data objects.
 However, one of the most fundamental results that has emerged from the past 20 years of complex network research is the understanding that real-world networks typically (although not exclusively) in fact tend to possess a handful of quite marked structural characteristics.
 For example, most networks are relatively sparse, in the sense that the number of edges is on the same order of magnitude as the number of vertices.
 Other common key properties include heterogeneous degree distributions, cohesive subgraphs (a.k.a.~communities), and small-world behavior \citep[see][chap.8]{Newman2010}.

 The ubiquity of such characteristics in real-world networks has been well-established.
-Importantly, this fact suggests that the appropriate (differential or metric measure) geometry of the `space of all networks' -- or, more formally, the space of Laplacians corresponding to such networks -- depends on the constraints imposed on these networks/Laplacians.
+Importantly, this fact suggests that the appropriate (differential or metric measure) geometry of the `space of all networks' -- or, more formally, the space of Laplacians corresponding to such networks -- depends both on the constraints imposed on these networks/Laplacians and the geometry chosen for the larger space ${\mathcal P}$ of PSD matrices.
+In our case, it is natural to choose a Euclidean geometry rather than geometries associated to ${\mathcal P}$ as a homogeneous space.
 In particular, other choices of network constraints can lead to metric geometry problems embedded inside Riemannian geometry problems.
-For example, imposing sparseness on a network leads to nontrivial geometry.
+For examples, imposing sparseness on a network, or allowing for directed edges lead to nontrivial geometries.
 The Euclidean average of two sparse networks/matrices need not be sparse, and apart from simple scalings, one expects the set $\mathcal{L}$ of sparse matrices, properly defined, to be a discrete subset of the manifold of positive semi-definite matrices (PSD) and hence far from convex.
-Thus it is natural to define the average of two sparse matrices to be the sparse matrix closest to the Euclidean average, but this may be computationally unappealing.
+Thus, it is natural to define the average of two sparse matrices to be the sparse matrix closest to the Euclidean average, but this may be computationally unappealing.
 Moreover, the Riemannian measure on PSD does not determine a measure on $\mathcal{L}$, so computing Fr\'echet means becomes problematic.
 Of course, one can impose a uniform distribution on $\mathcal{L}$, but this risks losing all geometric relations between $\mathcal{L}$ and PSD.
 Hence, there are a variety of open problems to be studied examining the implications of network structural constraints on the space $\mathcal{L}$.